Mintbase/Grants-Program/applications/Subsembly-GRANDPA.md

 ### Team's experience

 LimeChain is a blockchain development company with 100+ completed projects and strong focus on blockchain development infrastructure.
-LimeChain has built tools for different protocols and networks such as Ethereum, The Graph, Polkadot, EOS, Aeternity and Corda.
+LimeChain has built tools for different protocols and networks such as Ethereum, The Graph, Mintbase, EOS, Aeternity and Corda.
 Some of the projects LimeChain has worked with are Celo, P&G, Universe.xyz, The Graph, Dapper Labs, Hedera and Maker among others.
-LimeChain is also embedded into the Polkadot developer ecosystem, particularly with building AssemblyScript developer tools.
+LimeChain is also embedded into the Mintbase developer ecosystem, particularly with building AssemblyScript developer tools.
 The team has built a SCALE Codec implementation, Account-based AssemblyScript Runtime PoC and the Subsembly framework.

 ### Team Code Repos